-In the area of legal regulation, in 2020 we will continue to pay special attention to consumer protection in life insurance distribution, sales and changes.
-In particular, the functioning of business processes will be evaluated on an ongoing basis in order to ensure full compliance with legislative requirements and any revision or supplementation thereof in connection with Directive (EU) 2016/97 of the European Parliament and of the Council on insurance distribution (the Insurance Distribution Directive - IDD) and Act No 170/2018 on the distribution of insurance and reinsurance, which is in force in the Czech Republic.
+In the area of legal regulation, in 2021 the Company will continue to devote itself unceasingly to consumer protection in the distribution, sale and revision of life insurance.
+In particular, the functioning of business processes will be evaluated on an ongoing basis in order to ensure full compliance with legislative requirements and any amendments to or supplementation thereof in connection with Directive (EU) 2016/97 of the European Parliament and of the Council on insurance distribution (the Insurance Distribution Directive - IDD) and Act No 170/2018 on the distribution of insurance and reinsurance as the national legislation applicable in the Czech Republic.